×

 Why is carbon black used in tyres?

-It also helps to improve the resistance of the tyre to abrasion, which is important as tyres are constantly in contact with the road.
+Carbon black is used because it helps to reinforce the rubber.
+It makes it stronger and more durable.
+It also helps to improve the resistance of the tyre to abrasion.
+An important factor as tyres are constantly in contact with the road.

 Why are there no coloured tyres?

-Black is also a practical colour.
+Although it is possible to produce coloured tyres, black is the most common colour.
+Black is a practical colour.
 As it doesn't show up dirt or scuff marks as easily.
+Or distract other road users.

 What colour were tyres originally?

 The first tyres were an off-white colour.
-This was due to the fact that natural rubber used in their production without carbon black.
+This was due to the fact that natural rubber was used in their production without carbon black.

 As tyre production became industrialised, manufacturers introduced carbon black the compound to improve the performance.